 A few tips here to ease the process.
 I suggest you to prepare the filling a day in advance, if you have a limited time.
 The filling anyway needs to be cool and this really helps with spreading the work.
 A few readers emailed to say that their bulgur dough couldn’t stay intact.
 Semolina is the key here; it works great as the binding agent in the bulgur dough.
 You also need to have water aside and continuously wet your hands while shaping the dough.
 Ground meat that goes in the bulgur dough needs to be extra lean and double ground (you may ask your butcher to do this for you or you can pulse the ground meat in your food processor a few times).
 You may also prepare the easier Sini Oruk; tray baked bulgur spread with ground meat and stuffing in the middle.
 They are both very special treats at the end, quite a sacred food for me and worth all the effort.

 If you are an oruk, icli kofte or kibbeh fan, I hope you would give it a go and make these delicious treats at home.
 My cookery book Ozlem’s Turkish Table, Recipes from My Homeland has a special focus on southern Turkish cuisine and many regional dishes including this Oruk is included in my book.
-Signed copies available at this link and delivered worldwide including USA, if you’d like to get it.
+Signed copies available at this link and now 25 % Off for a limited time and delivered worldwide including USA.

 Serves 12 -14 generously